adamwathan/eloquent-oauth-l5/readme.md

 1. Create a new custom service provider class.

-   The easiest way to do this is to simply copy on of the built-in providers (eg. Facebook, Google, etc) and modify it for your needs.
+   The easiest way to do this is to simply copy one of the built-in providers (eg. Facebook, Google, etc) and modify it for your needs.
 Usually you only have to change the URLs, but you may have to fiddle with the specifics a bit.
 Save this new provider into the Providers folder in your Laravel 5 application, and add it to the 'providers' array in your config/app.php.

 2. Add a custom provider definition to config/eloquent-oauth.php.